-What little history I was taught in school in Northern Ireland during the sixties told me that I lived under a ‘constitutional monarchy’.
+What little history I was taught in school during the sixties told me that I lived under a ‘constitutional monarchy’.
 I was told that the exercise of the Divine Right of Kings – an absolute monarch – ended when Cromwell and his supporters beheaded King Charles I of England in 1649.

 Ever since the monarchy was restored in 1660 the British people have lived under a ‘constitutional’ monarchy where the monarch performs a ceremonial role and is subject to an elected parliament.
 Monarchs have no longer any say in how the country is governed.
-That is for the elected government and parliament to decide who are answerable to the people, not the monarch.
+That is for the elected government and parliament to decide and they are answerable to the people, not the monarch.
 The United Kingdom is a democracy.

 All this my teachers told me.